Prevent getting Yellow Fever on Safari in Uganda

-The yellow fever vaccine causes your immune system to produce antibodies against the virus.
-It’s administered as a relatively painless injection.
+The yellow fever vaccine causes your immune system to produce antibodies against the virus, and it’s administered as a painless injection.

 Few react.
 Check with your doctor or travel clinic.
 They will tell you all that you need to know.

 The vaccine has been used for many decades.
 It is safe and affordable, providing active immunity against yellow fever within ten days for more than 90% of people vaccinated within 30 days for 99% of people protected.